 Both my dad and my grandfather lived to be 82.
 I remember my dad at his last birthday party, relatively healthy, enjoying an evening with friends.
 I didn’t have the slightest clue he’d be dead in three weeks.
 A little heart attack, some complications, and gone.
 Just like that.

 Looking back, I wonder if he just decided it was time to go, there was nothing left he wanted to do.
 I’ll never know but now I’m thinking about where I’ll be when I hit the big 82.
 Don’t worry, it’s a few miles down the road so I fully expect this blogging thing to carry on.

 If I reach that milestone, wIll I decide it’s time to go or will I, like carl Reiner and his youthful buddies, keep seeking out new opportunities to live a full and happy life?

 I like to think I’ll keep on going, but first I need to make the most out of my caregiving adventure with my wife and her dementia.
 That’s going to be a long haul.

 Here’s hoping there will be light at the end of that tunnel and I’ll still be around to eat breakfast.

-You might also enjoy: My Dementia Diary 23 – Thank You!
-Very Good Day!, My Dementia Diary
+You might also enjoy: Life in Reverse, My Dementia Diary